xfdingustc/cwac-camera/README.markdown

 Known Limitations
 -----------------
+These are above and beyond [the bugs filed for this project](https://github.com/commonsguy/cwac-camera/issues):

 1. Taking videos in portrait mode will result in the video files still being stored as landscape, but with a bit in the MPEG-4 header indicating that the output should be rotated.
 Unfortunately, many video players ignore this header.